tenzin3/LSB-Encoding/README.md

 1. START
 2.	insert message ,img_file and result_img_name
 3.	append “END” as delimiter
-4.	for each char m in message:
+4.	for each char m in message
 5.	        convert m into binary b_m
-6.	        for each b in b_m:
+6.	        for each b in b_m
 7.	             get the last modified pixel of img
 8.	             modify the pixel with b
 9.	             increment the pixel and b